dsaiztc/NYCSubwayAnalysis/README.md

 ![Equation 1](./images/eq1.png)

-Therefore, our test will be **directional (one-tailed)**, since we want to prove what our intuition tell us, that when it is raining more people will take the subway.
-Also we will select a significance level of **alpha = 0.01** instead of a higher value like 0.05 because the one-tailed test is less conservative (we are more likely to reject the null when it is true).
+Therefore, our test will be **non-directional (two-tailed)**, since we want to prove what our intuition tell us, that when it is raining more people will take the subway (we cannot assume in advance -before we collect the data- that rain will not be associated with lower ridership).
+Also we will select a significance level of **alpha = 0.05**.

-Given these parameters, we conduct the Mann-Whitney U test and we get a **p-value = 2.74e-6**, which is clearly lower than the critical value, so we would **reject the null hypothesis**.
+Given these parameters, we conduct the Mann-Whitney U test and we get a **p-value = 5.48e-06**, which is clearly lower than the critical value, so we would **reject the null hypothesis**.
 That means that **more people ride the subway in New York City when it is raining than it is not raining** (in other words, it is not likely due to chance to get this difference between the two data).

 **NOTE:** The associated IPython notebook could be found [here](./notebooks/StatisticalTest.ipynb).
-Here we can also see that if we split the data differentiating between different stations and we conduct the statistical test for each of them, we will not reject the null for each of the station, indeed, we would only say that in three of the stations significantly more people ride the subway when it is raining.
+Here we can also see that if we split the data differentiating between different stations and we conduct the statistical test for each of them, we will not reject the null for each of the station, indeed, we would only say that in one of the stations significantly more people ride the subway when it is raining.

 ## 3 Linear Regression